BhagwatiOracle/EDA-on-Titanic-Dataset/README.md

 - Used heatmaps to visualize correlations.

-4.Feature Engineering
+4. Feature Engineering

 - Created new features like:

    FamilySize = SibSp + Parch

 - One Hot Encoding